ABHINAV112/iNTUition-RESTAPIWorkshop/README.md

 _by [Abhinav NB](https://github.com/ABHINAV112) for the iNTUition hackathon_

-This workshop features a hands on approach to learning the basics of REST APIs, familiarity with JSON, and the command line intergace is required for this workshop.
+This workshop features a hands on approach to learning the basics of REST APIs.
+You will learn the types of REST APIs, the components of requests and responses, how to call a REST API and make your very own rest APIs.
+Familiarity with [JSON](https://www.w3schools.com/whatis/whatis_json.asp), and the [command line interface](https://tutorial.djangogirls.org/en/intro_to_command_line/) will aid you in this workshop.

 ## ![iNTUition-logo](images/logo.jpeg)

 ---

 ## Installation and Setup

+We will need the following tools going on with the workshop, the installation procedures are as follows

 ### Postman